tfabris/BlueGigaEmpeg/README.txt

   Displays Bluetooth module's current list of paired devices.

   SET BT PAIR *
-  Deletes all Bluetooth pairings on the Bluetooth module.
+  Deletes all saved Bluetooth pairings on the Bluetooth module.

   RESET
   Reboots the Bluetooth module, saving current settings.
+Does not erase any existing saved bluetooth pairings nor change any settings.

   SET RESET
-  Resets the Bluetooth module to factory defaults.
+  Resets the Bluetooth chip itself to its factory defaults.
 Does not remove existing pairings, those are still kept.
+Note: you should restart the Arduino after using "SET RESET" in order to have it apply its customized default settings to the Bluetooth chip again.

-A note about response ordering:
+A note about response ordering in the debug console:

 Sometimes the responses from the Bluetooth module do not show up on the screen immediately, because the main input loop for the Arduino code might not have caught up and read all the responses from the serial port yet.
-So, for example, a bad command might be issued several lines back and the "SYNTAX ERROR" appears later.
-So don't always assume that any two command/response pairs are absolutely connected.
+So, for example, a bad command might be issued several lines back, but the "SYNTAX ERROR" response doesn't appear until later.
+So don't always assume that any two command/response pairs are absolutely connected just because they appear next to each other on the debug console screen.

 ------------------------------------------------------------------------------